DutchForeigner/MQTT-Plus/README.md

 You are free to use, modify, and distribute this software, even for commercial purposes, under the terms of the license.

 📜 Full license details: LICENSE
-💼 For any inquiries, feel free to reach out: support@bunkeriot.com